 Healing Properties and Uses

-All parts of poison hemlock, especially its fruits, contain diverse alkaloids (coniine, coniceine, and pseudoconhydrine), besides an essential oil, and flavonoid and coumarinic glycosides.
-Coniine is the most crucial active component of poison hemlock, being present in a proportion of two percent in its fruit and 0.5% in its leaves.
-Coniine is absorbed both orally and through the skin, which it penetrates pretty quickly.
+All parts of poison hemlock, especially its fruits, contain diverse alkaloids (coniine, coniceine, and pseudoconhydrine), an essential oil, flavonoid, and coumarinic glycosides.
+Coniine is the most crucial active component of poison hemlock, present in a proportion of two percent in its fruit and 0.5 percent in its leaves.
+Coniine is absorbed both orally and through the skin, which penetrates pretty quickly.

 Alkaloids are vegetal substances with an alkaline reaction.
-They have complex molecules and are formed by carbon, hydrogen, oxygen, and nitrogen.
-Their pharmacological effects are pretty strong; thus, in small doses, they may already produce toxic effects.
+They have complex molecules formed by carbon, hydrogen, oxygen, and nitrogen.
+Their pharmacological effects are pretty strong; thus, they may produce toxic effects in small doses.
 In therapeutic doses, coniine and the other alkaloids of poison hemlock have a strong sedative, anesthetic, and local analgesic effect.
-Hemlock has been used successfully to ease:
+Hemlock has been used successfully to ease the following:

 - Incurable pains such as those produced by cancer.